Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Estimation Algorithm

 We then explain our variable update policies.
 First, we update $\pmb{X}$ while freezing $\pmb{Z}_{1\dots K}$ and $\pmb{V}_{1\dots K}$.
 From \cite{boyd2011distributed}, in this step, we want to find $\pmb{X}$ that minimizes the augmented Lagrangian.
 The part of the augmented Lagrangian that we care about is only the first, third and fourth terms.
-Since the $\ell_{2,1}$-mixed norm term is not smooth while the third and fourth terms are, we can use the proximal gradient descent method \cite{parikh2014proximal}.
+Since the $\ell_{2,1}$-mixed norm term is not smooth (i.e., having continuous gradients) while the third and fourth terms are, we can use the proximal gradient descent method \cite{parikh2014proximal}.
 We start by computing the gradient for the smooth terms:

 To speed up computations, we can scale the dual variables.
 Let $\pmb{U}_k = \pmb{V}_k/\rho_k$, we can rewrite the gradient as

 Denoting $\nabla_{\pmb{X}}\mathcal{L}^{\tt{smth}}_\rho = \cat_2\left\{\nabla_{\pmb{x}_k} \mathcal{L}^{\tt{smth}}_{\rho} \right\}_{k=1}^K$, we update the target variable by applying a proximal operator of the objective function onto the smooth gradient descent result: